aaronfreed/vaf/README.md

 - “Align adjacent” now works correctly with *most* sides Vasara has created since loading the map.
 Still not aligning correctly: certain transparent sides, explained below.
 - By default, Vasara AF now restores the state of “Must Be Explored” polygons after the player walks over them (or even looks at them if “Exploration (M1)” is set as the mission type) – previously, they’d be set to “Normal”.
 This is kind of a hack, and it makes Exploration missions incompletable while Vasara AF is running, but Vasara AF is primarily meant as a texturing utility, and I suspect that most people used to Forge found those polygons being set to “Normal” to be both annoying and unexpected.
 If you need to preview how a level works in gameplay without monsters, either use [Nature’s Peace](https://simplici7y.com/items/nature-s-peace/) or set `RESTORE_EXPLORATION` in Vasara_Script.lua to `false`.
   - Note that if, for some reason, you try to set a “Must Be Explored” polygon to “Normal” with Lua while Vasara AF is running, Vasara AF will automatically restore it to “Must Be Explored” – the engine doesn’t provide Lua any way to know why a polygon was changed from “Must Be Explored” to “Normal”.
+- I’ve fixed the Lua HUD error spam that was occurring when too many options were selected in visual mode.
+- Solra and I have also improved the handling of stack traces; if you get a message starting along the lines:

+      Error in Triggers.draw:
+      [string "HUD Lua"]:599: attempt to perform arithmetic on local 'yourmom' (a nil value) ... then please screenshot it and [submit it in an issue describing what you were doing when you got the error](https://github.com/aaronfreed/vasara/issues) (assuming that no such issue has already been created).

 #### Current bugs/issues:
 - Transparent sides don’t align at all if there is no primary side defined for that surface.
 This occurs when a transparent texture is assigned to a side that has never been textured, whose reverse polygon’s ceiling is higher than or has the same height as its obverse polygon’s, and whose reverse polygon’s floor is lower than or has the same height as its obverse polygon’s.